isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 >
 > 7. Wipe with mercury sublimate gauze in the next room.
 >
-> 8. Remove Monpe and soak feet in Lysol liquid in the next room.
+> 8. Remove monpe and soak feet in Lysol liquid in the next room.
 >
 > 9. Bathe and change all clothes.
 Gargle with disinfectant.